Mana Pools - Zimbabwe

 Explore Zimbabwe’s most iconic wildlife reserve – Mana Pools National Park.
 It’s one of the wildest parks in Africa and a World Heritage Site to boot…

-With stunning views out over the mighty Zambezi River and the mountains of the Lower Zambezi escarpment, Mana Pools is where earth, water and sky come together in a mesmerizing melting pot of pure safari magic.
-Its vast, forested floodplains are filled with a rich diversity of wildlife species and offer thrilling game viewing whether you’re on foot, on an open game vehicle or out on the river.
+With stunning views out over the mighty Zambezi River and the mountains of the Lower Zambezi escarpment, Mana Pools is where earth, water, and sky come together in a mesmerizing melting pot of pure safari magic.
+Its vast, forested floodplains are filled with a rich diversity of wildlife species and offer thrilling game viewing whether you’re on foot, on an open game vehicle, or out on the river.

 Make no mistake, Mana Pools is wild!
 And remote.
 This wonderful combination results in some of the best wilderness experiences in Southern Africa, complemented by healthy populations of iconic species like elephants, lions and painted wolves (African wild dogs) and more than 350 bird species.

 Located in northern Zimbabwe on the southern banks of the Zambezi in the Lower Zambezi Valley, Mana Pools is named for the Shona word for “four” and refers to four large pools – remnants of oxbow lakes – formed by the Zambezi as it has changed its course over countless millennia.
-Today, the river at Mana is wide and lazy, thanks to its flow being controlled upstream by the Kariba Dam and downstream by Cahora Bassa Dam in neighboring Mozambique.
-Forming a natural border between Zimbabwe and Zambia, the river is dotted with islands and massive sandbanks, and flanked by stands of tall ebony, mahogany and winterthorn trees, it’s canoeing heaven and perfect for river-based safaris.
+Today, the river at Mana is wide and lazy, thanks to its flow being controlled upstream by the Kariba Dam and downstream by the Cahora Bassa Dam in neighboring Mozambique.
+Forming a natural border between Zimbabwe and Zambia, the river is dotted with islands and massive sandbanks and flanked by stands of tall ebony, mahogany, and winterthorn trees, it’s canoeing heaven and perfect for river-based safaris.

 These global accolades have helped to secure Mana Pools’ reputation as one of Southern Africa’s “must-visit” conservation areas and a “bucket list” safari destination.